 STORING UP TROUBLE

 The point about this characteristic ‘reflex reaction’ type of motivation (which is the motivation that takes us over when we are anxious) is that it is totally short-sighted.
 All I care about is the immediate feeling of relief that I get when I successfully avoid a difficult situation – I have absolutely no interest in anything else at all!
 This ‘lack of interest in anything else’ creates huge problems for me however because it means that I cannot learn a very important lesson, a lesson that is the key to everything.
 The lesson has to do with ‘the backlash’ – basically, every time I successfully avoid a difficult situation I create a painful backlash that will hit me a bit later on.
 Not only is this backlash painful, it invariably ends up being worse than the difficulty that I had originally been avoiding because when I start avoiding difficulties I don’t just avoid some situations, I avoid all of them.
 What this means is that I am constantly storing up trouble for myself in the future – the whole time I am avoiding difficulties I am accumulating trouble, I am building up a debt that sooner or later I am going to have to pay.
-When we put it like this, it can be seen that I am not really being a friend to myself but in fact I am my own enemy.
+When we put it like this, it can be seen that I am not really being a friend to myself but am in fact my own enemy.

 There is another disastrous consequence of always ‘looking for the easy way out’ and that is that my motivation is no longer ‘honest’.
 I am travelling down a bad road; without knowing it, I have crossed over into the shadowy world of self-deception, and this is a world that is very easy to enter but hard to leave.
 It is easy to enter because it is easy to ignore something that is making us uncomfortable, and it is also easy to ignore the fact that this is what we are doing (to put it another way, it is easy to avoid, and it is also easy to avoid seeing that we are avoiding).
 On the other hand, the realm of self-deception is very hard to leave because once we have successfully tricked ourselves that everything is okay when it isn’t, then from this point onwards we never know what is real and what is not real.
 We no longer know which is an honest concern and which is a red herring, and this ‘lack of insight’ is very much the case in anxiety.
 Anxiety is all about being afraid, but not really knowing what we are afraid of (or why).